veertuinc/anka-docs/anka-build-cloud/working-with-controller-and-API.md

 **Request Status format**
 - *distribute_status* - Map of nodes
   - *status:* A boolean, true if the download is finished on the Node
+  - *error:* Error message if the download failed on the Node
   - *progress:* A number representing the download progress
 - *request* - An object that represents the request
   - *request_id:* The request's id